 COVID infection increases risk for dangerous heart problems, study finds

-In the year after contracting COVID, patients are at an increased risk for developing 20 cardiac problems, a new study found.
+In the year after contracting COVID-19, patients are at an increased risk for developing 20 cardiac problems, a new study found.

 Those problems include stroke, heart attack, myocarditis and irregular heart rhythms, according to the study from Washington University School of Medicine in St. Louis.
 Study authors estimate COVID infections have led to 3 million cases of heart disease in the U.S.